 PRIN 3 & 6 breaches - Poor handing of mortgage customers

-The largest fine handed out by the FCA in 2020 so far was split between Lloyds Bank plc, Bank of Scotland plc and The Mortgage Business plc.
+One of the largest fines handed out by the FCA in 2020 so far was split between Lloyds Bank plc, Bank of Scotland plc and The Mortgage Business plc.
 The penalties totalled £64,046,800 and were dished out due to failures in relation to the poor handling of mortgage customers in arrears or payment difficulties.
 Apart from the FCA's fine, the banks involved will additionally have to pay around £300 million in redress.

 What happened is that over a period of almost five years, the banks involved made use of inflexible procedures for gathering information from customers struggling to pay their mortgages.
 As a result, call handlers were unable to adequately assess customers' affordability and circumstances meaning that many customers were consequently treated unfairly.